discretize/discretize-guides/fractals/nightmare/index.md

 ## Assault Knights
 Stack <Boon name="might"/> before jumping down.
 Kill the three *Assault Knights* (Red, Blue and Green), each of them has the same set of abilities: a PBAoE knockdown and an AoE pull which covers the entire room except the knight's position.
-Break their bar, kill them, MAMA will arise when the three knights are dead, do <Command name="gg"/> to reset fight.
+Break their bar, kill them, MAMA will arise when the three knights are dead, do `/gg` to reset fight.

 ## MAMA
 Stack <Boon name="might"/> before jumping down.<br/>